dlanigan1/enterprise-web-assignment/README.md

 ## Extra features

 Standard CRUD operations persisting to a MongoDB, but the API can be read and tested online on the SWAGGER website.
+The app has been deployed to HEROKU.

 ## Independent learning.

 I researched and implemented the custom data grid control for the edit and add pages along with its associated functionality.
 I also had to learn how to implement and run json-server from package.json and I had to learn how to formulate the REST API calls to perform the CRUD operations for the assignment first part.

-For the second part I hae to resarch how to design and crate APIs using SWAGGER and how to implement that in my project.
+For the second part I had to research how to design and crate APIs using SWAGGER and how to implement that in my project.

+I also had to learn how to host an app containing a MONGODB database on HEROKU.

 [image1]: ./homepage.png
 [image2]: ./about.png